 Rooms at this luxe escape in Sunny Isles Beach, Florida, feel like apartments on Fifth Avenue, complete crown moldings, but views are directly onto the ocean rather than Central Park.
 In addition to fitness classes, there are four pools for swimmers, and on-property restaurants include outposts from New York favorites Il Mulino and Avra.
 Unwinding in the spa begins before the treatment session starts with headphones and a meditation app in the waiting area.
 Cryo treatments target both pain and cellulite, and massages run the gamut from a TMJ release for those who grind their teeth, to deep tissue with a Hypervolt gun, to the “Orange Blossom,” which includes a salt scrub, massage with herbal poultices, and aromatherapy oils.

-MAYFLOWER INN & SPA
+MAYFLOWER INN & SPA, AUBERGE RESORTS COLLECTION

 Gazing out the window at 58 acres of woodlands and rolling hills studded with colorful flower beds is almost therapy enough at this country estate-like retreat in tony Washington, Connecticut.
 After a yoga or barre fusion class, experience the farm-fresh creations of Chef José Ramírez-Ruiz, whose vegetable-focused Brooklyn restaurant, Semilla, boasted a Michelin star.
 Must-orders: the squash broth with aged meatballs, foie gras, and herbs; and the chickpea pie in a filo pastry with cheese and honey.
 Dining in the light-filled Garden Room, designed by Celerie Kemble, will make you feel like you’re a house guest at a friend’s chic country house.
-Mayflower Inn & Spa is all about style, comfort, and luxury.
-While you await a treatment at the Well (guests swear by the “Triple-Lift Facial,” which uses a remodeling machine and micropuncture lab method to revitalize and plump the epidermis), stretch out in an overstuffed chair while snuggled in a blanket.
+Mayflower Inn & Spa, Auberge Resorts Collection is all about style, comfort, and luxury.
+While you await a treatment at THE WELL (guests swear by the “Triple-Lift Facial,” which uses a remodeling machine and micropuncture lab method to revitalize and plump the epidermis), stretch out in an overstuffed chair while snuggled in a blanket.
 Before bed, nibble the oHHo CBD chocolate on your nightstand and drift off to dreamland.